 A weak bladder sphincter is the most common cause of incontinence.
 Spayed females are most susceptible to a weakened bladder sphincter due to low estrogen levels along with other factors and can be affected at any age after spaying.
-Male dogs can develop weakened sphincters as well – typically older male dogs.
-Obesity can contribute to a weak bladder sphincter – one more reason to keep your companion fit.
-Female dogs with this type of incontinence will commonly respond to hormone treatment.
-Natural supplements that include soy isoflavones or other herbs which provide phytoestrogens and/or glandular extracts may be useful in treating this type of incontinence.
-Homeopathic remedies have shown good success in treating incontinence due to a weak bladder sphincter.
-In some cases a change to a raw, dehydrated, freeze-dried or grain-free diet has been shown to cure this type of incontinence.
-A combination of diet and supplements can often solve the issue quickly.
+Male dogs can develop weakened sphincters as well - typically older male dogs.

 U.T.I. and Kidney Stones

 A urinary tract infection (UTI) or bladder stones should be suspected when additional symptoms are present such as frequent urination, painful urination, straining to urinate or blood in the urine.
-If any of these symptoms are present then a urinalysis and urine culture needs to be performed for proper diagnosis.
+If any of these symptoms are present, then discuss with your veterinarian whether a urinalysis and urine culture needs to be performed for proper diagnosis.

 Blockage of the urethra from a stone (or tumor) can cause incontinence when the animal cannot empty their bladder completely.
 The bladder may get so full that the pressure of urine in the bladder actually forces some urine to leak around the blockage.
 Blood may be seen in the urine that does pass and the enlarged bladder can be felt on examination.
 Total blockage of urine flow is a veterinary emergency and pets should be taken in as soon as possible.

-There are Chinese herbal formulas that can be effective in dissolving urinary crystals and stones, but these are best prescribed by a holistic veterinarian.
-Please see the American Holistic Veterinary Medical Association's Referral Directory for a list of practitioners.
+There are Chinese herbal formulas that may also be effective in supporting normal kidney detoxification, but these are best prescribed by a holistic veterinarian.
+Please see the American Holistic Veterinary Medical Association's Referral Directory for a list of practitioners*.